MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/introduction-to-the-irs-forms.md

 ---
 title: Introduction to the IRS 1099 forms [US]
-description: Learn about reasons why and how to use IRS 1099 Tax Forms in the US.
+description: Learn about the reasons why and how to use IRS 1099 tax forms in the US.
 author: altotovi
 ms.topic: conceptual
 ms.search.keywords: local, 1099, IRS, tax